ThePurpleJedi/project-mercurys/README.md

 * Uses a custom encryption-decryption algorithm [developed by myself]
 * Uses multi-threading to simultaneously read and write messages
-* Users can send and receive image files
+* Users can send and receive files
 * Works on a LAN connection [as of yet]

 ### How Do You Use Mercurys?